 - Marshal is intelligent and shrewd, warning henchmen to stay away from the windows, yet walks right out into the open and stands there while Paul is firing on someone

-- Paul has this amazing partnership with his dog, but then when she barks in the night his first instinct is not to trust her proven awareness, instead telling her to be quiet
+- Paul has this amazing partnership with his dog, but then when she barks at danger in the night his first instinct is not to trust her proven awareness, instead telling her to be quiet

 - The henchmen get weird, unnecessary moments of redemption